xomicloud/xomi/README.md

 - `getAccessTokenFromAuthenticationCookie()`
 - `getIdentityTokenFromAuthenticationCookie()`

 These functions supply basic authentication cookie functionality.
-Usage examples can again be found in the JavaScript secure application.
+Usage examples can again be found in the JavaScript secure application repository and further information in The Anatomy of a Secure Application knowledge base article.

 * The `setAuthenticationCookie()` function takes `configuration`, `response`, `accessToken` and `identityToken` arguments.
 It also takes an optional `rememberMe` argument which, if set to true, sets the expiry of the cookie well into the future.
 The response is expected to be an instance of Node's ServerResponse class.